 Westmorland is a very small city located in the state of California.
 With a population of 1,981 people and just one neighborhood, Westmorland is the 665th largest community in California.

-Westmorland is a blue-collar town, with 47.91% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in Westmorland, you'll notice that it is more blue-collar than most other communities in America.
+47.91% of Westmorland’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Westmorland is a city of farmers, fishers, or foresters, service providers, and managers.
 There are especially a lot of people living in Westmorland who work in farm management occupations (28.23%), healthcare suport services (9.94%), and management occupations (9.34%).

 A relatively large number of people in Westmorland telecommute to their jobs.
 Overall, about 9.49% of the workforce works from home.
 While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-The population of Westmorland has a very low overall level of education: only 8.01% of people over 25 hold a 4-year college degree or higher.
+The citizens of Westmorland have a very low rate of college education: just 8.01% of people over 25 have a bachelor's degree or advanced degree, compared to a national average of 21.84% for all cities.

 The per capita income in Westmorland in 2022 was $14,375, which is low income relative to California and the nation.
 This equates to an annual income of $57,500 for a family of four.
 However, Westmorland contains both very wealthy and poor people as well.
 Westmorland also has one of the higher rates of people living in poverty in the nation, with 49.32% of its population below the federal poverty line.